Church Hospitality Ministry: How to Welcome & Engage Visitors

 Depending on where your church is located, the level of cultural and economic diversity in your area could be significant.
 But regardless of whether you have less diversity or a major amount, your church needs to understand that diversity and the qualities and characteristics of the different groups that make your community what it is.

 As visitors come to your church, be aware that there could be cultural nuances between what you’re used to and their norms.
-These could include how people dress, the way they speak and the language they use and the basic norms that govern conversation and interaction.
+These could include how people dress, the way they speak, the language they use and the basic norms that govern conversation and interaction.

-While it’s not possible to understand every single nuance in advance, if your church is able to be sensitive and respectful of these differences, it goes a long way toward making new people feel welcome when they walk through your doors.
+While it’s not possible to understand every single nuance in advance, a church should be sensitive and respectful of these differences.
+It goes a long way toward making new people feel welcome when they walk through your doors.

 Work to understand which other languages might be common in your community and when speakers of those languages are part of your church, make sure you communicate with them in the way that works best for them.
 This might mean finding members who are fluent in their language or using technology as a way to translate messages to their language.